 Restroom facilities at all of the nine VICs will remain open daily.
 The Georgia Department of Transportation has performed a deep clean of all VIC restroom facilities and will continue with scheduled cleanings, maintaining all health and hygiene standards.
 More information about the VICs can be found on the Explore Georgia website.

 Georgia State Parks are enforcing that no large crowds are allowed in the parks, and visitors must stay at least 6 feet away from others in all areas.
 For details visit the Georgia State Parks & Historic Sites alerts page.

 Tourism Industry Event Cancellations/Rescheduling

-- The Georgia On My Mind Day events for 2020 have been canceled.
+- Georgia On My Mind Day events for 2020 have been canceled.

-- Georgia Trail Summit (Augusta) – originally scheduled for May 3-4 has been rescheduled to November 8-9, 2020
+- Georgia Trail Summit (Augusta) – originally scheduled for May 3-4 has been rescheduled to an online format for November 8, 2020

 Resources for Business Interruption and Recovery